-The Company holds a 99.9% equity interest in a limited partnership ("LP") that is engaged primarily in investing in debt securities of private companies.
-The main asset of the LP is the value of these investments.
-As discussed in Notes 2 and 9 to the consolidated financial statements, the Company reviews this investment for possible impairment on an annual basis or when events or changes in circumstances indicate that the carrying value of the investment could be impaired.
-As of December 31, 2021, the value of this investment was approximately \$16.2 million or 5.9% of the Company's total assets.
+The Company holds a 93.82% equity interest in a limited partnership ("LP") that is engaged primarily in investing in debt securities of private companies.
+The principal assets of the LP is the value of these investments.
+As discussed in Notes 2 and 11 to the consolidated financial statements, the Company reviews this investment for possible impairment on an annual basis or when events or changes in circumstances indicate that the carrying value of the investment could be impaired.
+As of December 31, 2022, the value of this investment was approximately \$14.9 million or 5.2% of the Company's total assets.

-We identified the valuation of this investment as a critical audit matter not only because of the unique nature of this asset and its materiality in the consolidated financial statements but also the challenge, difficulty and extent of judgement involved in determining the fair value of this asset.
+We identified the valuation of this investment as a critical audit matter not only because of the unique nature of this investment and its materiality in the consolidated financial statements but also the challenge, difficulty and extent of judgement involved in determining the fair value of this asset.

 The primary procedures we performed to address this critical audit matter included the following.
 We evaluated the Company's approach in assessing the fair value of this investment and discussed with management its evaluation process, specifically the manner in which it conducted the assessment of the LP's financial condition.
-We obtained and reviewed the audited financial statements of the LP as of and for the year ended December 31, 2021, noting its critical accounting policies and financial results for the year then ended and obtained an understanding of the procedures and analysis performed by the LP's audit firm.
+We obtained and reviewed the partnership's arrangement and whether the return rate is consistent with the loan agreements.
+We obtained and reviewed the investment agreement with the investors in the LP to calculate relevant investment returns and review return payments.
+We reviewed and tested the consistency of investment returns.
+We obtained and reviewed the agreement of disposal of the equity investment in the LP and verified the transaction value to determine whether the value of the equity method investment had declined below its carrying value.